 Leitmotif: Overlaps with Bootstrapped Theme.
 From II all the way up to Alpha 2 Gold, every character kept their easily recognizable themes (in the case of the Final Fight characters, their tunes were based off of stage BGMs from their debut game, but weren't necessarily the music they were affiliated with in FF).
 Starting with Alpha 3, they were finally given new themes, although the rival battles in IV restored the trend.

-Subverted in Street Fighter III 2nd Impact.
-Every character that returned from New Generation, excluding Ken, Sean, and Gill, received a new version of their previous theme, but in 3rd Strike, everyone except for Alex and Yun & Yang were given new themes.
+Subverted in Street Fighter III: 2nd Impact.
+Every character that returned from New Generation, excluding Ken, Sean, and Gill, received a new version of their previous theme, but in 3rd Strike, everyone except for Alex and Yun & Yang (who kept "Jazzy NYC" and "Crowded Street" from the past two installments) were given new themes.
 In fact, Dudley and Ibuki's themes in IV are based off of their 3rd Strike themes.

 Limit Break: Several fighters have attacks that can only be done with full super bars.